can dogs eat blueberries

 More Information on Blueberries

-A blueberry is a round shaped sweet soft blue to purple fruit native to North America.
+A blueberry is a round-shaped, sweet, soft, blue to purple fruit native to North America.
 Blueberries are grown from a blueberry bush or shrub.
 The blueberry bush is a low bush in the wild that gets taller when cultivated.
 They are classified within the genus Vaccinium which also includes cranberries and huckleberries.
-The berry is generated from a bell-shaped pale flower and when the fruit grows in, it starts as green and then changes color to a dark blue-purple color when ripe.
-Blueberries are most commonly in season between May and August.

-Blueberries are commonly eaten by themselves or prepared in foods such as pies, ice cream, milkshakes, preserves, candy, wine, or enjoyed covered in chocolate.
+Blueberries are eaten by themselves or prepared in foods such as pies, ice cream, milkshakes, preserves, candy, wine, or enjoyed covered in chocolate.
 The flavors and aromas are common in candy, perfume, cosmetics, and many more products.

 The Dangers of Blueberries to Dogs

 Ingestion of large amounts of blueberries can cause gastrointestinal upset or diarrhea.
-Ingestion of blueberry stems and plants can cause gastrointestinal obstruction.
+Blueberry stems and plants can also cause gastrointestinal obstruction.
 The leaves and plants, while not toxic, are very difficult to digest.
-Signs of problems include vomiting, diarrhea, lethargy, abdominal pain, straining to defecate, and/or a decreased appetite.

 Do Dogs Need Blueberries?

 There is nothing in blueberries that dogs require on a regular basis.
-What dogs do need is a high-quality AAFCO approved dog food.
+What dogs do need is high-quality AAFCO approved dog food.
 Learn more about Nutrition in Dogs.

 The Safest Way to Give Blueberries to Dogs